Your Privacy

 How is PCOS related to mental health?

-Polycystic ovary syndrome (PCOS) is a complex condition which impacts many aspects of a person’s health, including mental health.
-People who have been diagnosed with PCOS are about 3 times more likely to be diagnosed with anxiety and depression than people without PCOS (1-3).
-People with PCOS are also much more likely to report symptoms of anxiety and depression and those symptoms are more likely to be severe (3-5).
+Polycystic ovary syndrome (PCOS) is a complex condition that impacts many aspects of a person’s health, including mental health.
+People with PCOS are about three to eight times more likely to be diagnosed with anxiety and depression than those without PCOS (2-4).
+Symptoms of anxiety and depression are often more severe in people with PCOS (2).

-Most of the research on PCOS and mental health has focused on depression and anxiety, but it may also be associated with an increased risk of obsessive compulsive disorder (OCD), bipolar disorder, and eating disorders (3,6).
+Most of the research on PCOS and mental health has focused on depression and anxiety.
+But PCOS may also increase the risk of obsessive-compulsive disorder (OCD), bipolar disorder, autism spectrum disorder, eating disorders, and sleep disorders, (2,5).
+Adolescents with PCOS are more likely to have psychiatric disorders than peers without PCOS (6,7).

 4.8